Theoretical and practical single crystal X-ray structure determination

 Teaching and learning methods

-• Teaching lectures: Block course (20 h)
+• Lectures with active participation: Block course (20 h)

 • Demonstration of a single crystal X-ray diffraction experiment